mcandre/buttery/README.md

 `buttery -getFrames <GIF>` reports the frame count.
 This is useful for planning edits, particularly towards the far end of the original animation sequence.

+# BACKGROUNDS

+The `-transparent` option changes the disposal mode from none to background, and changes the background from black to clear.

 # TRANSITIONS

 ## Mirror